 The yearly membership starts at free, but is really only a way to have a better peek into the platform.
 The tier structure then goes as follows: \$49, \$99, \$199, \$395, \$600, \$888, \$2,200, and finally, the Platinum membership which costs \$4,900 a year.
-Your tier affects the numbers of the following: project invitations, search appearance, and competing voice actors.
-The best ROI is from the Platinum membership, but it is expensive, highly exclusive, and has a long waiting list.
-You have to meet their requirements of skill, a great profile and proof of a solid home studio.
+Your tier affects the numbers of the following: project invitations, search appearance, and number of competing voice actors.
+The best ROI is rumored to be the Platinum membership, but it is expensive, highly exclusive, and has a long waiting list.
+You have to meet their requirements of skill, a great profile, a higher ranking percentage, and proof of a quality home studio setup.
 The list does not go in order either.
 Even if you are before someone else on the list, if the platform is in need of an actor with traits they have and you don't, they will be chosen when a spot opens over you.
 It can take years to be chosen for Platinum.
 V123 takes zero percentage from the voice actor's job.